queryluke/masseffect-5e-data/data/rules/choose-a-class.md

 ::: alert
 __BUILDING KALEEM, STEP 2__

-Sam imagines Keleem firing tech spells from the safety of cover.
+Sam imagines Keleem firing tech powers from the safety of cover.
 She makes Kaleem an engineer and notes the engineers’ proficiencies and 1st-level class features on her character sheet.

 As a 1st-level engineer, Kaleem has 1 Hit Die, a d8, and starts with hit points equal to 8 + her Constitution modifier.